Trick-or-treating

 The history of trick-or-treating traces back to Scotland and Ireland, where the tradition of guising, going house to house at Halloween and putting on a small performance to be rewarded with food or treats, goes back at least as far as the 16th century, as does the tradition of people wearing costumes at Halloween.
 There are many accounts from 19th-century Scotland and Ireland of people going house to house in costume at Halloween, reciting verses in exchange for food, and sometimes warning of misfortune if they were not welcomed.
-In North America, the earliest known occurrence of guisingchildren going from house to house for food or money while disguised in costumeis from 1911, when children were recorded as having done this in the province of Ontario, Canada.
-The interjection "trick or treat!" was then first recorded in the same Canadian province of Ontario in 1917.
+In North America, the earliest known occurrence of guising is from 1898, when children were recorded as having done this in the province of British Columbia, Canada.
+The interjection "trick or treat!" was then first recorded in the Canadian province of Ontario in 1917.
 While going house to house in costume has long been popular among the Scots and Irish, it is only in the 2000s that saying "trick or treat" has become common in Scotland and Ireland.
 Prior to this, children in Ireland would commonly say "help the Halloween party" at the doors of homeowners.

-The activity is prevalent in the Anglospheric countries of the United Kingdom, Ireland, the United States, Canada, and Australia.
+The activity is prevalent in the Anglospheric countries of the United Kingdom, Ireland, the United States and Canada.
 It also has extended into Mexico.
 In northwestern and central Mexico, the practice is called calaverita (Spanish diminutive for calavera, "skull" in English), and instead of "trick or treat", the children ask, "¿Me da mi calaverita?" ("[Can you] give me my little skull?"), where a calaverita is a small skull made of sugar or chocolate.